 His lurking turns out to be significant, not just for the twist but because it reinforces Ramius as worthy of America.

-The Hunt for Red October is about the identities we assume (national characteristics, even racist clichés), and those that lurk beneath.
+The Hunt for Red October is about the identities we see or assume (national characteristics and racist clichés), and those that lurk beneath.

 Yet there’s another kind of hidden identity.
-When Ryan steps into his role as action hero, he assumes qualities he didn’t know he had.
+When Ryan steps into his role as action hero, he displays qualities he didn’t know he had.

 This innate expertise is almost always masculine.
 Consider the nobody / Everyman who turns into a hero in times of stress, such as The Fugitive’s Richard Kimble.